xlab-si/emmy/README.md

 [9] Cramer, Ronald, and Ivan Damgård.
 "Zero-knowledge proofs for finite field arithmetic, or: Can zero-knowledge be for free?."
 Advances in Cryptology—CRYPTO'98.
 Springer Berlin/Heidelberg, 1998.

 [10] Brands, Stefan A. "An efficient off-line electronic cash system based on the representation problem."
 (1993): 01-16.

+[11] F. Boudot.
+Efficient proofs that a committed number lies in an interval.
+In B. Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
+Springer Verlag, 2000.

+[12] I. Damgard and E. Fujisaki.
+An integer commitment scheme based on groups with hidden order. http://eprint.iacr.org/2001, 2001.

+[13] I. Damgard.
+Efficient concurrent zero-knowledge in the auxiliary string model.
+In B. Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
+Springer Verlag, 2000.